kuliran/pastebin/README.md

 - This is a v2 of this project, adding JWT authentication, user rate limiting, S3

 ## Paste privacy
-Pastes support 3 privacy modes: `public`, `friends-only`, `private`.
+- Pastes support 3 privacy modes: `public`, `friends-only`, `private`.
-<br>Users can grant pinpoint READ access to their private pastes
+- Users can grant pinpoint READ access to their private pastes
-<br>Users can also mark other users as *friends* and use `friends-only` privacy mode for a paste
+- Users can also mark other users as *friends* and use `friends-only` privacy mode for a paste
-<br>*Friendship is unidirectional*: if a user marks you as a friend, you can read their pastes, but they cannot read yours, unless you friend them too
+- *Friendship is unidirectional*: if a user marks you as a friend, you can read their pastes, but they cannot read yours, unless you friend them too

 ## Details
 ### Upload path (POST):